KechrisLab/ASAShortCourse-MultiOmics/README.md

 ## Lecture 4 (April 20) - Multi-omics causal mediation analysis and single cell multi-omics analysis

-Lecture note and the materials of lab session are located in the 'Lecture 4' subdirectory.
+Lecture notes and the materials for the lab session are located in the **Lecture 4** subdirectory.
-Similar to the lecture 2 & 3, the following code can be used to install these packages to your default package directory.
+Similar to **Lecture 2 & 3** the following code can be used to install these packages to your default package directory.

 install.packages("HIMA")